YajasD/yajasd.github.io/_posts/2018-06-04-Predicting-Engine-Failure.md

 ### Conclusion/Future Work

 Based on the results above, we see that due to the nature of the problem - almost all our classifiers perform reasonably well.
-Our worst performing classifier, the Support Vector Machine model comes out with a mean specificity of 90.92% while our best performing classifier, the random forest model has a mean accuracy of 92.92%.
+Our worst performing classifier, the Support Vector Machine model comes out with a mean specificity of 90.92% while our best performing classifier, the random forest model has a mean specificity of 92.92%.
 Not bad, at all!

 Seeing as how the data-set was setup to be used in a regression analysis, I'd like to create that model and compare it's results with my classification models discussed above.